Llannelongue/sc4rc/docs/index.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h3>Call for participation</h3>
+					<h3>Call for submissions</h3>
 				</header>
-				<p>We will open a call to submit abstracts for oral presentations or posters, and an option to run short interactive sessions on a topic of your choice.
-Check back in in the coming weeks for more information.</p>
+				<p>We invite researchers, computing professionals, sustainability practitioners, and policy makers to submit abstracts to present their work at the conference through oral presentations or posters and/or run short interactive sessions on a topic of their choice.</p>
 				<ul class="actions">
 					<li><a href="https://indico.cern.ch/event/1526482/abstracts/" class="button">Learn more</a></li>
 				</ul>